dasch-swiss/dsp-tools/docs/developers/code-quality-tools/code-quality-tools.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# Code quality tools
+# Code Quality Tools

-There is a variety of tools that help to keep the code quality high.
+There are a variety of tools that help to keep code quality high.

 DSP-TOOLS uses the ones listed on this page.